-Upper reaches of the Tasman Glacier on 5 March 2020, with particulates deposited from the Australian Bushfires causing discolouration of the snow.
+Upper reaches of the Tasman Glacier on 5 March 2020, with particulates deposited from an Australian desert dust storm causing discolouration of the snow.
 Picture credit - Gregor Macara

 Lightning and hail

 On 6 September, a late-afternoon southerly change generated several thunderstorms over parts of Canterbury, especially towards the eastern foothills.
 Heavy hail was reported in the town of Oxford, which blanketed the ground white.
 Fire and Emergency responded to several calls in Oxford where household roofs were leaking.
 At least 900 lightning strikes were recorded over the area between Methven and Amberley.